SpectaQL

 method from our Apollo Plugin under the hood, so please see the documentation there or this example file to understand its format. - If you are providing your schema information via an SDL file or files, leverage the SpectaQL Directive feature to provide your metadata in your SDL through directives.
 See the SpectaQL Directive for more information.

-NOTE: Another way to ensure that things are not documented is to pass your GraphQL Instrospection Results through Microfiber and perform the removal of any Types, Fields, Queries etc before they even reach SpectaQL.
+NOTE: Another way to ensure that things are not documented is to pass your GraphQL Introspection Results through Microfiber and perform the removal of any Types, Fields, Queries etc before they even reach SpectaQL.
 Just a thought.

 The SpectaQL Directive